Scoliosis

 Structural scoliosis is often located in the cervical-thoracic, thoracic, thoracolumbar, and lumbar sections.
 The vast majority of causes of structural scoliosis are idiopathicTrusted Source, i.e., unknown causes.
 However, some assume that the development of the curvature is multifactorial, and one of the reasons predisposing to its occurrence is a genetic factor.
 In addition to idiopathic scoliosis, there are also congenital scoliosis and those that are secondary, i.e., resulting from a congenital disorder of the spine or a neuromuscular disease.

-What are The Symptoms of Scoliosis?
+What are the Symptoms of Scoliosis?

 Scoliosis is characterized by a significant curvature of the spine, which significantly disturbs the body's balance and center of gravity.
 It, in turn, leads to an abnormal silhouette – visible to the naked eye.
 Most often, patients observeTrusted Source: